VarunAgw/SURLS/README.md

-# SURLS: Simple URL Shortner
+# SURLS: Simple URL Shortener
-SURLS is a simple URL shortner for Apache based on .htaccess and RewriteRule Directive
+SURLS is a simple URL shortener written in PHP based on Apache .htaccess and RewriteRule Directive

 ### Key Features
  - Single file based and portable